Cloudmersive/Cloudmersive.APIClient.NETCore.DocumentAndDataConvert/client/docs/ConvertDocumentApi.md

 Excel XLSX to PDF

-Convert Office Excel Workbooks (xlsx) to standard PDF.
+Convert Office Excel Workbooks (XLSX) to standard PDF.
 Converts all worksheets in the workbook to PDF.
+Supports both XLSX and XLSB Excel file formats.

 ### Example
 ```csharp